AshridgeTechnologies/elemento/stories/Generic model object.md

 - Ensure all prop options can be set by the schema
 - Work out best way to define what an element can contain eg parentType
+- How to deal with enums that can be expressions
+- Shorthand for show and styles